Muran (film): Plot

-Nanda understands that Arjun is already highly engaged in the deal and won't stop until he accepts it.
-So he agrees to murder Arjun's dad while convincing himself that he is doing it for the greater good.
-Arjun provides the plan to Nanda and leaves of the city to establish an alibi while the murder occurs.
-Nanda follows Devarajan to execute the plan, finding that Devarajan is a good and kind human, and withdraws his murder plan.
-The following day, Arjun calls him to ask why he failed, and ask to meet with him.
+Nanda understands that Arjun is already highly engaged in the deal and will not stop until he accepts it.
+So he agrees to murder Devarajan while convincing himself that he is doing it for the greater good.
+Arjun provides the plan to Nanda and leaves the city to establish an alibi while the murder occurs.
+Nanda follows Devarajan to execute the plan but finds out that Devarajan is a good and kind human, and so he withdraws his murder plan.
+The following day, Arjun calls him to ask why he failed and asks to meet with him.
 In the shopping mall where he had planned to meet with Arjun, Nanda runs into his lover's friend.
-She casually explains the evil nature of Arjun when she sees Arjun.
+She casually explains Arjun's evil nature when she sees Arjun.
 She explains how Arjun caused Linda's suicide by breaking up with her.
-Nanda understood Arjun had painted a self heroic story and how he betrayed him.
-Nanda explains to Arjun that he won't do anything for him as he knows the truth and asks to get far away from him forever.
-Arjun seems to finally accept Nanda's refusal – but warns him that accidents can happen at any time.
+Nanda understood Arjun had painted a self-heroic story and betrayed him.
+Nanda tells Arjun that he will not do anything for him, as he knows the truth, and asks him to leave him forever.
+Arjun seems to finally accept Nanda's refusal but warns him that accidents can happen at any time.

-Over the next few days, Nanda feels increasingly alarmed by accidents threatening Lavanya's safety, realizing Arjun is behind them all.
-Lavanya is confused about what was happening to Nanda and believes that he was going mad.
-Arjun hears Lavanya telling her friend about Nanda and informs Nanda that he is still active and he can kill Lavanya too.
-Nanda finally makes his decision and tells Arjun that he is ready to murder Devarajan.
+Over the next few days, Nanda becomes increasingly alarmed by accidents threatening Lavanya's safety, realizing that Arjun is behind them all.
+Lavanya is confused about what is happening to Nanda and believes he is going mad.
+Arjun hears Lavanya telling her friend about Nanda and informs Nanda that he is still active and can kill Lavanya.
+Nanda finally makes a decision and tells Arjun he is ready to murder Devarajan.
 Arjun lays his plan and goes to Bangalore.

-Meanwhile, Nanda breaks into the hotel in Bangalore where Arjun is staying and tells him that he is going to kill him instead of his dad.
-Arjun fights back, and falls from the roof near the swimming pool, into which he dives at the start of the film.
-Hotel authorities report the case as the drunken jump from a roof.
-He dies instantly, and Nanda is satisfied that he didn't have to pull the trigger to kill Arjun as he had initially planned.
+Meanwhile, Nanda breaks into the hotel in Bangalore where Arjun is staying and tells him that he is going to kill him instead of Devarajan.
+Arjun fights back and falls from the roof near the swimming pool, into which he dives at the start of the film.
+Hotel authorities report the case as a drunken jump from a roof.
+Arjun dies instantly, and Nanda is satisfied that he did not have to pull the trigger to kill Arjun as he had initially planned.

+Production

+Prasanna lost 10 kg of weight for his role.
+Filming began in September 2010.
+By early April, filming was 70% complete.
+In the same month, UTV Motion Pictures had acquired all the rights to the film from Dream Theatres and would complete the film.
+The film was prominently shot on the Bangalore-Chennai highway.